All Collections

 If you wish to track the referral source, we need to ensure cross domain tracking is working.
 This can vary depending on how your website is configured.
 Here are some tips to help:

-To help with cross domain tracking, we can add some extra parameters in the "Fields to Set" section:
+To help with cross domain tracking, we can add some extra parameters in the "Configuration settings" section:

 Some context around the extra parameters: